LiskHQ/lisk-docs/docs/building-on-lisk/add-token-to-lisk.md

 ### Step 3: Await final approval

-Tokens approved in the GitHub repository are not necessarily listed on the Lisk Bridge and are not guaranteed or automatic.
+Tokens approved in the GitHub repository are not necessarily listed on the Lisk Bridge; their listing is neither guaranteed nor automatic.
 Lisk Bridge reviews are conducted manually by the Lisk team.
 For more information, please visit our [Discord](https://lisk.chat/). -->